 1. Focus on the relationship

-According to Gartner, an information technology research and advisory firm, 80% of your future revenue will come from 20% of your existing customer base.
+80% of your future revenue will come from 20% of your existing customer base.
 Look at your outreach to current customers as another way to enhance your relationships with them – not just as an opportunity to sell more products.
 Review your clients and their risks; ask yourself if you have a potential solution to address their needs.
-Frame yourself as offering total asset protection – from personal health to employee benefits, property risks, life insurance, and more.
+Frame yourself as offering total asset protection – from personal health to employee benefits, property risks, life insurance, dental, vision and more.

 2. Know your clients